The answer is no, until you do these five things.

 Increase your financial knowledge.
 If you have had to pay off debt or if you are just not familiar with company finances, this is the time to take classes and learn more about personal and business finance.
 It’s important to learn about cash flow, expenses and income, taxation and even employee payments.
 While you can take online classes and read a lot, you may consider having a mentor who can help.
 A mentor can provide you to the best way to view finances, money, savings and spending, including being able to create a realistic budget and sticking to it.

 Since so many businesses operate online or, at the very least, require a website and blog, it’s important that you learn some technical skills.
 You don’t have to be web developer or programmer to be an entrepreneur but it doesn’t hurt to learn some coding experience (or at least know what the technical words mean) and understand how to use various online tools and software.

 This can help you work with those that are technically inclined so you can tell them what you need and also understand what they are telling you.
 Knowing what is available as a resource and how it works can also help you put together the best technology to build your company and make decisions about future technology.
 Learning this in advance can even help you by allowing you to get some of the work done yourself so you can stretch your budget that much further.

-These are some of the most important things you should do before you become an entrepreneur because you are better prepared and informed to make the best possible business decisions.
+These are some of the most important things you should do before you become an entrepreneur.
 Doing these things ahead of making the jump to a life as an entrepreneur can also help you decide if it’s something you actually want to do with your career.